Dear Startups: I Hate Subscription Services

 Startups who see this as a golden goose need to realize something.
 While Adobe Photoshop, Microsoft Word, and other established design and productivity tools are invaluable necessities and part of the daily workflow of millions, your app likely is not.
 When non-essential services bill month after month, each time the notification pops up, the customer spends time and energy reconsidering whether to cancel or not — this leads to an incredibly high churn rate.

-The average consumer is already balancing several streaming subscription services, a gym membership, a phone plan, student loans, house and car debt, Amazon Prime, utility bills, and Spotify Premium.
+The average consumer is already balancing several streaming subscription services, a gym membership, a phone plan, student loans, house and car debt, Amazon Prime, utility bills, insurance, credit cards, and Spotify Premium.
 They don’t want to see another monthly number chipping away at their bank balances month after month, year after year.